ssbin0914/Causal-Mode-Multiplexer/README.md

 sh make.sh
 ```

 Step 3.
-Download the `data` folder from this [link](https://drive.google.com/file/d/1wgZtVGwJW-02XKSonyz_nKKwoNlu86vm/view?usp=sharing) and put it under the `Causal Mode Multiplexer` directory.
+Download the `data` folder from this [link](https://drive.google.com/file/d/1wgZtVGwJW-02XKSonyz_nKKwoNlu86vm/view?usp=sharing) and put it under the `Causal Mode Multiplexer/` directory.
 We provide the FLIR dataset.

 ```
 └── Causal-Mode-Multiplexer